 Another ace up this movies sleeve is actually the cast, who are admittedly stock, but unavoidably likable, and even memorable in their own way.
 Brendan Fraser is one of those actors who usually gets a bad rap, but I like him in this film as our lead hero Rick O’Connell.
 He’s got plenty of charm, and can be genuinely cool during the action.
 Even the comedic side character named Jonathan can be charismatic at times.
-There’s also a nasty little bad guy named Beni, who is to the mummy what Renfield was to Dracula.
-There’s a secret society called the Medjai who protect the mummy’s resting place, who definitely bring to mind the protectors of the Holy Grail from “Indiana Jones and the Last Crusade”, but in a good way.
-The leader of the Madjai is called Ardeth Bay, and he’s awesome, arguably one of my favorite characters from the series.
+There’s also a nasty little bad guy named Beni, who serves under the Mummy in the same vain as Renfield serving under Dracula.
+There’s a secret society called the Medjai, who protect the mummy’s resting place, and definitely bring to mind the protectors of the Holy Grail from “Indiana Jones and the Last Crusade” ... but I mean that in a good way.
+The leader of the Madjai is called Ardeth Bay, and he’s awesome ... arguably one of my favorite characters from the series.
 Interesting to note that back in the 1932 version of “The Mummy”, our villain used the name Ardeth Bay as an alias.

 Another talent that needs to be acknowledged is the late Jerry Goldsmith, who composed the music for this film.
-He is personally my favorite movie music composer who ever lived and his track for “The Mummy” is another one of his best accomplishments.
-Now Jerry Goldsmith is no stranger to composing music for horror films, he scored the music for my personal favorite horror movie “Poltergeist”, and won an academy award for the score he composed in the 1976 classic “The Oman”.
-With “The Mummy” he hits all the right notes again with the eerie music, which creates a lot of atmosphere and a foreboding mood.
-But he’s also given more variety with this film, as he also hits it out of the park with the adventure track, the romantic track, and especially his track for the action scenes which get me hyped every time.
+He is personally my favorite movie music composer who ever lived, and his score for “The Mummy” is another one of his best accomplishments.
+Now, Jerry Goldsmith is no stranger to composing music for horror films, as he scored the music to my personal favorite horror movie “Poltergeist”, and won an academy award for the score he composed in the 1976 classic “The Oman”.
+With “The Mummy” he hits all the right notes again, especially with the eerie music creating a lot of atmosphere, and a foreboding mood.
+Yet, it doesn't stop there, as he’s also given more variety with this films sound track.
+He also hits it out of the park with the adventure track, the romantic track, and especially his track for the action scenes, which get me hyped every time.
 There’s also an instrumental baled that plays during the end credits, and it’s absolutely breathtaking to listen to.